 Many social or professional organizations provide educational finance assistance.
 If you are involved with any organization such as an alumni club or other social or professional organization, you should check to see if financial assistance is available.

 My office is always available to assist you with issues that you may be experiencing with your student loans.
-If you cannot find the answer to your questions through these links or would like my office to contact the Department of Education on your behalf, please complete my Privacy Release Form and my staff will be happy to provide you with all possible assistance.
+If you cannot find the answer to your questions through these links or would like my office to contact the Department of Education on your behalf, please complete my privacy release form.
+My staff will be happy to provide you with all possible assistance.

 Casework is handled in my district offices and is assigned according to location.